Eddie Guerrero: Asistencia Asesoría y Administración (1992–1995)

 In Mexico, Guerrero wrestled mainly for Asistencia Asesoría y Administración (AAA), teaming with El Hijo del Santo as the new version of La Pareja Atómica (The Atomic Pair), the tag team of Gory Guerrero and El Santo.

 After Guerrero turned on Santo and allied with Art Barr as "la Pareja del Terror" ("the Pair of Terror"), the duo became arguably the most hated tag team in lucha libre history.
-Along with Barr, Konnan, Chicano Power, and Madonna's Boyfriend, Guerrero formed los Gringos Locos ("the Crazy Americans"), a villainous stable.
+Along with Barr, Konnan, Chicano Power, and Madonna's Boyfriend, Guerrero formed los Gringos Locos ("the Crazy Foreigners"), a villainous stable.
 Guerrero later said that no matter how many people joined los Gringos Locos, the stable was all about Barr.
 Locos feuded mostly with El Hijo del Santo and his partner Octagón, eventually ending in a Hair vs. Mask match at the first Lucha pay-per-view in America, When Worlds Collide, which they lost.
+On July 23, 1994, Guerrero and Barr defeated El Hijo del Santo and Octagón for the AAA World Tag Team Championship in a two-out-of-three falls match in the Rosemont Horizon in Rosemont, Illinois.
+The titles were vacated in November upon Barr's death.

 Guerrero and Barr's first break would come when they were noticed in late-1994 by the owner of Extreme Championship Wrestling (ECW), Paul Heyman, and were approached about wrestling for him in 1995.
 Barr, however, died before he could join ECW with Guerrero.